DataDog/documentation/content/integrations/docker.md

 # Deprecated metrics

-The following metrics are reported by a deprecated check and will be eventually removed from the catalog:
+The following metrics are reported by the [docker](https://github.com/DataDog/integrations-core/tree/5.14.x/docker) check that has been deprecated and will be removed in the Agent version 5.15.
+The metrics will be removed from the catalog as well:

 * **docker.mem.active_anon**
 * **docker.mem.inactive_anon**